Inference-Time Enhancement of Generative Robot Policies via Predictive World Modeling: Overview of Generative Predictive Control

 \textbf{Online planning}.
-We now formalize the two online planning algorithms, namely \gpcrank and \gpcopt, that combine the policy $\calP(\cdot)$ and the world model $\calW(\cdot)$ (\cf Fig.~\ref{fig:overview}).
-We assume a reward model $\calR(\cdot): I_{t+1:t+T+1} \rightarrow r_{t}$ is available that predicts the reward given the future state information, e.g., a small neural network that is separately trained.
+We now formalize the two online planning algorithms, namely \gpcrank and \gpcopt, that combine the policy $\calP(\cdot)$ and the world model $\calW(\cdot)$.
+We assume a reward model $\calR(\cdot): I_{t+1:t+T+1} \rightarrow r_{t}$ is available that predicts the reward given the future state information, e.g., a small neural network that is separately trained or VLMs capable of zero-shot selection of the most promising future state.
+A trained reward predictor is appropriate in scenarios where the reward can be explicitly defined—particularly in numerical terms—and it is differentiable, enabling gradient-based action optimization.
+However, some tasks involve rewards that are difficult or even infeasible to specify.
+In such cases, VLMs can serve as surrogate reward predictors by directly selecting the most suitable action proposal, given the predicted outcomes and task description as input.
+This approach introduces greater flexibility to our \nameshort method, extending its applicability to a broader range of tasks.